microsoft/BotFramework-Composer/docs/how-to-define-triggers.md

 3. Create an **Intent recognized** trigger for each pre-defined intent as instructed in the [LUIS recognizer section](how-to-define-triggers.md#LUIS-recognizer).

 ## Unknown intent
-In **Unknown intent** we define actions to take when an intent is not recognized.
+This is a trigger type we use to define actions to take when an intent is not recognized.
 You do not need to define any intents for this trigger.
 Follow the steps to define an **Unknown intent** trigger:

 1. On the navigation pane click **New Trigger** and select **Unknown intent** from the drop-down menu.